Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/dataset_analysis/scripts/Variant_population_analysis.md

 We next investigate what fraction of variant in each contig is actually associated with non-silent variations.
-To do so, for each CDS, we calculate the ration of the number of non-silent variant in a contig to the total number of variants in this contig.
+To do so, for each CDS, we calculate the ratio of the number of non-silent variant in a contig to the total number of variants in this contig.
-This information will highlight cds that still have high or low rates of non-silent variations.
+This information will highlight CDS that still have high or low rates of non-silent variations.
 CDS dominated by non-silent variants may suggest positive selection for variants conferring advantageous traits.
-In contrast, cds predominantly containing silent variants likely highlight essential, conserved cellular functions where non-silent mutations would be deleterious and selected against.
+In contrast, CDS predominantly containing silent variants likely highlight essential, conserved cellular functions where non-silent mutations would be deleterious and selected against.